adobopunk/boomstyle/docs/Proving Grounds/proving-grounds-overview.md

 font1: Akira Expanded
 ---

-In January 2025, we redesigned Proving Grounds with a new set of visuals, animations, and templates.
-This new direction retains the core style of the PG brand, while adapting a modern tech aesthetic with layers of grunge, 3D glass, and have been designed with featuring posed 3D game characters in mind.
+In January 2025, we redesigned Proving Grounds with a fresh set of visuals, animations, and templates.
+This new direction preserves the core identity of the PG brand while incorporating a modern tech aesthetic.
+The updated design features layered grunge textures alongside 3D glass elements.
+It is optimized to showcase posed 3D game characters.

 <figure><img src="/src/assets/img/PG2025/example.png" alt="">
 <figcaption>Early PG2025 Concept</figcaption></figure>

 ## Motion System

-The modular design of this package allows for the seamless integration of social graphics and broadcast screens with a new set of animated background loops.
-These loops feature the PG logo tiled over a CRT-inspired digital texture.
-Being able to integrate these animations whenever possible is a key feature of this PG brand package, which prefers animated assets over static.
+The modular design of this package enables seamless integration of social graphics and broadcast screens with a new set of animated background loops, featuring the PG logo tiled over a digital texture of signal interference.
+A key aspect of this PG brand package is its emphasis on animated assets over static ones.

-<blockquote>While we've optimized the process to make integrating the motion loop as smooth as possible, it still adds time to the production cycle.
-To ensure a smooth workflow, it's important to clearly specify which social assets should include animation when making requests.
-Please provide as much lead time as possible when submitting requests for animated assets to ensure timely delivery.</blockquote>
 <figure>
     <video autoplay loop muted playsinline>
         <source src="/src/assets/img/PG2025/ApexExample.mp4" type="video/mp4">